PaulArthurAstier/Allocators/Allocator.md

 Most of the work done in the memory linked list class is the search algorithms when resuing data.
 When the user frees data, the class simply marks the chunks used flag to false.
 The difficult part comes when reusing this chunk for new data.
 Chunks can only be reused if the new data is the same or smaller in size then the unused chunk.

 There are multiple ways to find chunks within the linked-list, and we implemented some of these in the class.
-The search algorithm can be selected within the class, depending on waht the user needs.
+The search algorithm can be selected within the class, depending on what the user needs.

     Chunk *first_fit(std::size_t size)
     {